 - there are more than 13,000 UK citizens in Malta;

 - the Residence and Visa Programme require investments of at least EUR 250,000 in Maltese government bonds;

 - Malta is part of the Schengen area, allowing free movement for EU citizens.

 Choosing our immigration lawyers in Malta

-For more details about how to move to Malta, you may get in touch with our team of immigration lawyers in Malta.
+For more details about how to immigrate to Malta, you may get in touch with our team of immigration lawyers in Malta.